How many amps do air conditioners use?

 The electrical current (measured in Amperes or ‘amps‘ for short) needed to run an air conditioner is directly proportional to how much the AC unit will affect your electricity bill.

 Here is a table of how many amps do different sizes of air conditioners (in BTU) draw.
-Below the table, you will find what factors determine the number of amps needed and how you can calculate how many amps your air conditioner uses.
+Below the table, you will find what factors determine the number of amps needed, air conditioner amperage chart, and how you can calculate how many amps your air conditioner uses.

-Table: How Many Amps Do Air Conditioners Draw (5,000 BTU To 18,000 BTU Window And Portable Units)
+Table: How Many Amps Do Window, Portable, Mini-Split Air Conditioners Draw

 From the table above, it’s evident that window and portable air conditioners can draw anywhere from 3.52 amps to almost 20 amps.